jansauerbrey/recipe-app/README.md

 Demo (login requires activation of me, so please email before): https://www.rezept-planer.de

-## Features

-- [x] Create, Edit and Delete Units
-- [x] Create, Edit and Delete Ingredients
-- [x] Create, Edit and Delete Recipes including linkage of Ingredients and Units
-- [x] Create, Edit and Delete Schedules
-- [x] Shopping list generation including checking if bought
-- [x] Possibility to add items to shopping list (besides recipe ingredients)
-- [x] User Authentication via token in redis database including login and logout
-- [x] User management (admin level)

-## Todos / BUGs

-- [ ] On recipe search: hide on screen keyboard as soon as scrolling is started
-- [ ] Better usability with appropriate error messages (ie. in case of login-in before activation of account)
-- [ ] Add possibility to add new ingredients directly in recipe creation process
-- [ ] Add possibility to distinguish between user added ingredient (not public) and admin approved ingredients (public)
-- [ ] Add user registration for new users including email validation
-- [ ] Hide actionbar on back button (ie Android app)
-- [ ] Case insensitive usernames
-- [ ] Fix rotation of recipe images
-- [ ] Fix print menu esp. on mobile and extend print button also to shopping list, schedules and print also a whole week of schedules incl. recipes
-- [ ] Add user settings with default language, etc.

-## Future Features / Thoughts

-- [ ] Add possibility of default unit per ingredient (ie. gramm) and scondary units with factor calculation (ie. ml, kg, cup)
-- [ ] Add shopping units per ingredient (ie. can) for improved shopping list
-- [ ] Add possibility to order whole shopping basket online (ie. at REWE online)
-- [ ] Add possibility to comment on recipes (public)
-- [ ] Add possibility to make own remarks to recipes of other uthors (non-puplic)

 ## Installation (Ubuntu)

 Clean installation of Ubuntu 14.04 LTS.